Erisa/download-image/README.md

 - Download an image from context menu without a save prompt.
 - Choose a custom folder/filename prefix for your downloads.
 You can use this to put all files downloaded with the extension in a specific folder or to prefix their names with a specific string.

+## Notice for Firefox users
+On Firefox, the tracking protection feature will interfere with this extension when set to the "Strict" option.
+This interference will prevent the extension from automatically generating file extensions for images that do not have them in their filename.
+If this happens, you may have some image downloads which do not have valid file types.
+This does not affect the contents of the file, and they can be opened normally if a valid extension is manually provided.
+The only known workaround at this time is to set tracking protection to the "Standard" state.

 ## Screenshot
 This will look similar on other browsers (Like Chrome), but here's one from Firefox on Windows.
 ![An example screenshot of a right click menu which has "Download image" at the bottom](/.github-resources/example.png)